microsoft/FluidFramework/docs/content/start/property-dds/property-schemas.md

 }
 ```

-Here, we've defined size as an array of 2 elements (instead of using “width” and “height” properties) to demonstrate the use of the context, array, and length keywords.
+Here, we've defined size as an array of 2 elements (instead of using "width" and "height" properties) to demonstrate the
+use of the context, array, and length keywords.

 ```json